 So get your dog neutered or spayed.

 Performing weekly exams is one of the easiest ways you can save money; prevention is always better than a cure.
 If your dog has a small growth identified early, it can be taken off cheaply and easily; if you let it grow, the veterinarian will charge more for the procedure and the dog will be at greater risk.
 Mild dental disease may be able to be taken care of at home.
 If you do not examine your dog, it will not be picked up until the yearly exam and will be advanced and difficult to treat.

 I have seen dachshunds with disc disease presented by owners who noticed the symptoms early.
 These dogs can respond to an anti-inflammatory injection.
 If the dog is not examined often and not presented until the spinal cord is damaged, surgical repair is the only option.
 Besides being expensive, it may doom the dog to lifelong damage.

 - Do It Yourself At Home Physical Exam for Your Dog

 You should be aware of what is normal in your dog.
 This is a physical exam you can do at home before taking your dog in to see your veterinarian.

 Take advantage of these easy procedures and you can really keep a dog for a lot less than the “experts” will tell you.
 You can spend the savings in providing your dog a better diet, buying her toys, or maybe your family can use the money for a vacation somewhere that allows dogs.
-Your dog will appreciate your being alert too!

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.